KoreAustralian/HJK-php-mvc-jokes-2025-s1/ReadMe.md

 <a name="readme-top" id="readme-top"></a>
-# XXX SaaS Vanilla MVC YYYY SN
+# HJK SaaS Vanilla MVC 2025 S1

 Base Code for a Vanilla PHP Micro-MVC Framework.

+A simple web application which manages jokes using a php & sql micro framework.
+This application allows users to register, log in, and manage jokes.

 Used by students at North Metropolitan TAFE for learning and assessment purposes.